A diagrammatic approach to reflection functors: Monoidality

 Case 4. $j,k \neq i$.
 Consider the following diagram:

-where each vertical morphism is induced from $\xy 0;/r.12pc/: (0,0)*{\dcross{j}{k}}; \endxy$ or $\sigma_{j,k}$.
-We need to prove the commutativity of the red square.
-It is easy to see that the side faces except the red one are commutative.
-The commutativity of the top pentagon is deduced from the following commutative diagram:
+where each vertical homomorphism is induced from $\xy 0;/r.12pc/: (0,0)*{\dcross{j}{k}}; \endxy$ or $\sigma_{j,k}$.
+We need to prove that the thick square commutes.
+It is easy to see that the side faces except the thick one are commutative (there are four such faces).
+The commutativity of the top pentagon follows from the commutative diagram below:

 The commutativity of the bottom pentagon is also deduced from the diagram above with $j$ and $k$ swapped.

 This completes the proof of the commutativity of Diagram (7) and (8).